|Space Telescope Science Institute|

 • QUASAR ABSORPTION LINES AND IGM: This includes the physical properties and evolution of absorption-line systems detected along the line of sight to quasars, and other observations of the diffuse IGM.
 It includes spectroscopy and imaging of damped Ly-alpha systems.

-• COSMOLOGY: This includes studies of the structure and properties of clusters and groups of galaxies, strong and weak gravitational lensing, galaxy evolution through observations of galaxies at intermediate and high redshifts (including for example, the Hubble Deep Fields), cosmology in general, the structure of the universe as a whole, cosmological parameters and the extra-galactic distance scale.Proposals in the Scientific Categories Solar System, Extra-solar Planets and Debris Disks will be reviewed by the Planets panels; proposals in categories Cool Stars, Hot Stars, Resolved Star Formation, and ISM and Circumstellar Matter will be reviewed by the Stars panels; proposals in categories Resolved Stellar Populations will be reviewed by the Stellar Populations panels; proposals in categories Unresolved Stellar Populations and Galaxy Structure, ISM in External Galaxies, and Unresolved Star Formation will be reviewed by the Galaxies panels; proposals in categories AGN/Quasars and Quasar Absorption Lines and IGM will be reviewed by the AGN and IGM panels; proposals in category Cosmology will be reviewed by the Cosmology panels.
+• COSMOLOGY: This includes studies of the structure and properties of clusters and groups of galaxies, strong and weak gravitational lensing, galaxy evolution through observations of galaxies at intermediate and high redshifts (including for example, the Hubble Deep Fields), cosmology in general, the structure of the universe as a whole, cosmological parameters and the extra-galactic distance scale.Proposals in the Scientific Categories Solar System, Extra-solar Planets and Debris Disks will be reviewed by the Planets panels; proposals in the categories Cool Stars, Hot Stars, Resolved Star Formation, and ISM and Circumstellar Matter will be reviewed by the Stars panels; proposals in the category Resolved Stellar Populations will be reviewed by the Stellar Populations panels; proposals in the categories Unresolved Stellar Populations and Galaxy Structure, ISM in External Galaxies, and Unresolved Star Formation will be reviewed by the Galaxies panels; proposals in the categories AGN/Quasars and Quasar Absorption Lines and IGM will be reviewed by the AGN and IGM panels; proposals in the category Cosmology will be reviewed by the Cosmology panels.